hazem0101/Analyzing-Hotels-dataset-/README.md

-# Analyzing-Hotels-dataset-
+# Analyzing-Hotels-Booking-dataset-
-This dataset  is about hotels and i make it's analysis using python and excel
+This dataset  is about hotels booking and i make it's analysis using python and excel